-For this particular trip, my group of 5 were a little tired of the cramped and occasionally icky conditions of our past dive accommodations, so this time around, we planned our stay at a pretty nice boutique hotel resort called Cocotinos Manado.
+For this particular dive trip to Manado, my group of 5 were a little tired of the cramped and occasionally icky conditions of our past dive accommodations, so this time around, we planned our stay at a pretty nice boutique hotel resort called Cocotinos Manado.
 The dive centre Odyssea Divers is based in the resort, so our dive package was settled by them as well.

 Manado is located on the tip of North Sulawesi, about 3 hrs flight from Singapore (no time difference) so it’s pretty easy to get there.
 The Manado airport Sam Ratulangi is pretty small – basically a strip of tarmac and one small main building with some basic food outlets and souvenir shops.
 Most of the airlines there are domestic Indonesian ones – Silkair seems to be the only major international airline that services the airport at this point, so we had lots of Caucasians on our flight over.
 It also seemed like everyone headed there was mostly for diving as we saw loads of dive gear getting unloaded!

 Cocotinos is pretty near the airport – about a half hour drive away in the Kima Bajo district or Wori, which lies on the western coast of Manado.
 The Cocotinos folk were there to receive us and pick up our bags and all, but our driver to the resort was probably not one of their staff as he was not very familiar with the location, so we took a rather scenic route to get there!